What is an aneurysm?

 Sudden pain in the area

 Serious symptoms that might indicate a life-threatening condition

-In some cases, aneurysms can be life threatening.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these life-threatening symptoms including:
+In some cases, aneurysms can be life-threatening.
+Seek immediate medical care (call 911) for any of these life-threatening symptoms including:

 What causes an aneurysm?